Igglybuff/awesome-piracy/readme.md

 - [Transmogrify](https://github.com/Transmogrify-for-Plex/Transmogrify-for-Plex-chrome) A Chrome extension that adds several features to the Plex/Web 2.0 client for Plex
 - [PlexAuth](https://github.com/hjone72/PlexAuth) Plex based authentication using PHP
 - [Phlex](https://github.com/d8ahazard/Phlex) A super-sexy voice interface for the Plex HTPC
-- [SyncLounge](https://synclounge.tv/) :star2: third party tool that allows you to watch Plex in sync with your friends/family, wherever you are.
 - [Plex Redirect](https://github.com/ITRav4/PlexRedirect) a Plex landing page that redirects you to various sites.
 - [Plaxt](https://plaxt.herokuapp.com/) Webhook-based Trakt.tv scrobbling for Plex
 - [plxdwnld](https://piplong.run/plxdwnld/) Bookmarklet for downloading original files from the Plex web interface